johnfanv2/LenovoLegionLinux/README.md

 - compared to vendor tools for Windows, it even allows to set the fan curve.
 This allows to keep the fans slowly and quietly running instead of constantly switching between fans off and loud fans.
 Perfect for quiet office work. :office:

-## pushpin: Confirmed Compatible Models
+## :pushpin: Confirmed Compatible Models
 Other Lenovo Legion models from 2020 to 2023 probably also work.
 The following were confirmed
 - Lenovo Legion 5 15IMH05 (BIOS EFCN54WW): sensors and fan curve
 - Lenovo Legion 5 15ACH6H (BIOS GKCN58WW): sensors and fan curve